 What are the Options?

-- Students must complete their general education program (MOIs).
+- Students must complete Willamette's general education program (MOIs).

 - Math requirements: Calculus through Differential equations.

-- Must pass the pre-engineering courses with at least a B on the first try.
+- GPA requirements: Students must maintain both an overall and pre-engineering specific gpa of 3.0 for USC, 3.25 for Washington University, and 3.30 for Columbia.
+For guaranteed admission to Columbia you must pass all pre-engineering courses with at least a B on the first try.
 Never take pre-engineering courses pass/fail.

 - Must take (almost) all required courses at WU.